-Make the best, ultra soft and chewy gluten-free white chocolate macadamia nut cookies with this easy recipe!
-Learn about gluten free white chocolate, how to prevent gritty GF cookies, and many bonus gluten free baking tips!
+Make the best, bakery-style, ultra soft and chewy gluten-free white chocolate macadamia nut cookies with this easy recipe!
+Learn about how to prevent gritty, dry GF cookies, prevent overspreading, and many bonus baking tips!
+If you struggled with making white chocolate chip cookies a success, this is your win!

-Once gluten-free chocolate chip cookies recipe was perfected, I began to dream of all the amazing possibilities for this cookie dough.
-The best gluten free white chocolate cookies were born!
+Once my legendary viral gluten-free chocolate chip cookies recipe was perfected, I began to dream of all the amazing possibilities for this cookie dough.
+As the reader commented below, I too missed Subway’s classic warm, gooey cookie so the best copy-cat gluten free white chocolate cookies were born!

-Don’t be mistaken that an all purpose gluten-free flour blend was simply substituted in a traditional recipe!
-These macadamia nut cookies use tried and true techniques from my gluten-free cookbook, along with many expert gluten-free baking tips, to make gloriously soft, chewy, and indistinguishably GF cookies!
+Don’t be mistaken that an all purpose gluten-free flour blend was simply substituted in a traditional recipe.
+These macadamia nut cookies use tried and true techniques from my ultimate gluten-free cookie baking collection, along with many expert gluten-free baking tips, to make gloriously soft, chewy, and indistinguishably GF cookies!

-Like gluten free peanut butter cookies, only simple pantry-staple ingredients are required with the exception of gluten free white chocolate and flour.
+Similar to another recipe I’m often begged to make by my family – old fashioned gluten free peanut butter cookies, only simple pantry-staple ingredients are required with the exception of gluten free white chocolate and flour.
+In our house those things are always stocked and waiting!

 - Unsalted butter – Soften to room temperature.
 For dairy-free cookies, substitute vegan butter sticks, such as Earth Balance.